 For instance, when users download your app, they will have to complete their profile.
 You can quicken this process by providing them with an alternative option.
 This alternative option is to make them sign up with their social media accounts.

 When users sign up to your mobile business app with their social media accounts, you will be able to gain valuable information about them such as age, location and, gender.

 With the help of this information, you can customise the content of your mobile business app to match with their interests.
 For example, if you own a clothing store and your mobile business app user is a lady; then you should display only women’s clothing.

 Few Push Notifications

 Using push notifications can be a great way to market your products and, services.
-However, you should utilize push notifications sparingly.
+However, you should utilise push notifications sparingly.

 Make sure that you don’t flood the inboxes of your app users with too many promotional text messages.
 This can be a huge turn off and could motivate them to uninstall the app.

 Therefore, you should make use of push notifications only when necessary.
-Also, your push notifications should be customized with the preferences and interests of each user.
+Also, your push notifications should be customised with the preferences and interests of each user.

 If you own a retail store, then you should integrate it with your mobile app for business.
 Your mobile commerce app and, your retail store should complement each other so hire the best website designers in Singapore to work on the site.